dandi-compute/submitter/README.md

 |---|---|---|
 | `test` | Run in test mode (the temporary submission directory will not be deleted). | `false` |

-## How to update the codebase (manual)

-Use the [Update codebase](https://github.com/dandi-compute/submitter/actions/workflows/update-codebase.yml) workflow dispatch.

 ## How to prepare the queue (manual)